 Hi, I’m Ray.
-I’ve been repairing and restoring valve radios for well over 40 years.
-It’s funny to think that the radios I now work on weren’t classed as vintage when I repaired them back in the early 1960s.
+I’ve been repairing and restoring valve radios for over 50 years.
+It’s funny to think that the radios I now work on weren’t classed as vintage when I repaired them back in the 1960s.
 Things were different in those days.
-There were no life-time guarantees or other daft sales gimmicks to drum up business.
-There was no need for such things because the trade enjoyed a friendly and trustworthy relationship with their customers.
-The majority of new customers came from word of mouth recommendations, not ambiguous sales techniques.
+The trade enjoyed a friendly and trustworthy relationship with their customers and the majority of new customers came from word of mouth recommendations.
 Back in those days, customers were loyal because they were looked after by their local service engineer.
-If there was a problem with a radio I’d repaired, it went without saying that I’d put it right – free of charge.
+If there was a problem with a radio or television I’d repaired, it went without saying that I’d put it right – free of charge.
 That’s the way it was back in the good old days.

 I’m from the old school and, as far as I’m concerned, nothing has changed.
 If I repair your radio and, several years later it develops a problem due to my workmanship, bring it back to me and I’ll put it right.
 I won’t quibble about the date on the guarantee.
 And I never forget my golden rule… Without you, the customer, I would be out of business.
 Whatever happened to the days when service engineers valued their customers?
 Where are those engineers now?
 I can’t speak for them, but I’m still here.

 The golden age of radio isn’t dead – it’s just covered in cobwebs.
 There are still many people who appreciate listening to the wireless, and I’m one of them.
 One aspect of old valve radios that intrigues me is the thought that the BBC Home Service would have emanated from the loud speakers during the war years.
 Churchill would have spoken to the nation during the war, and a host of interesting programmes entertained families during the forties and fifties.